2020 Australian Grand Prix: Lawsuit

 After the cancellation of the race, World Touring Melbourne (WTM) sued the Australian Grand Prix Corporation (AGPC) for the cancellation of the event.
 WTM sued AGPC for $8 million as the promoter had failed the obligation and caused WTM to suffer loss and damages.
 The agency is seeking a total of $7.594 million for costs incurred, plus $1.128 million in lost profits.
 British singer Robbie Williams was scheduled to perform for the next night with fee of $1.94 million, American pop singer Miley Cyrus was also scheduled to perform during the same event.
-WTA stated that they were informed about the cancellation after the teleconference before the race official cancellation.
+WTM stated that they were informed about the cancellation after the teleconference before the race official cancellation.